 As IT and security operations teams get pulled into multiple directions, enterprises should look for ways to automate mundane tasks to free up time for these teams to focus on higher business priorities.
 This means looking at automation creatively, beyond just running scripts.

-For example, you can leverage automation when determining what insider events are malicious or merely a result of users adjusting to a new remote lifestyle.
-One creative way to do this is to send automated surveys to users, in which you can request specific feedback on ways they’ve adjusted to working from home.
+For example, you can leverage automation when determining what insider events are malicious or merely a result of a remote worker adjusting to a new remote lifestyle.
+One creative way to do this is to send automated surveys to users, in which you can request specific feedback on the user experience and how they’ve adjusted to working from home.
 By automating these feedback loops, you can identify where your greatest user risks are, and address these by tuning alerts or providing user awareness training.

 During this time, it is essential for businesses to take advantage of any opportunities for improving efficiencies.
 By establishing new baselines and leveraging automation in creative ways, enterprises can work towards faster and more consistent response, all while enabling business continuity and decreasing risk.

-What steps are needed to set your team up for end-to-end security automation success?
+What steps are needed to set your team up for end-to-end security solutions?